What kinds of teams can take part?

 Where will we be staying?

-The campus is supplying one nice apartment for every team of three.
+The campus is supplying one nice apartment for every team of four.
 We can’t provide a private room for each participant, but we will make sure there are at least two rooms per team to offer different sharing options.

 How far are the apartments from the work location?